Agha-Muqarib/The-Star-Wars-Store/README.md

 # The Star Wars Store

-The project is an online e-commerce sort of website based on star wars.The main features of projects include home,login,signup,about and privacy,return,exchange and copyrights policies and contact us.
+The project is an online e-commerce sort of website based on star wars.
+The main features of projects include home, login, signup, about and privacy, return, exchange and copyrights policies and contact us.

 ### Login Page Structure: